sdotdev/painpoint.er-scraper/README.md

 ## 🤖 AI Integration

-PainPoint.er Search supports multiple AI providers for enhanced analysis.
+PainPoint.er Scraper supports multiple AI providers for enhanced analysis.
 You can provide API keys in two ways:

 ### Using Environment Variables (Recommended)